Inner approximations of doubling weights with applications to Beurling-Malliavin theory in Toeplitz kernels: Introduction

 Since it may be quite difficult to see the applicability of such a result for the non-expert we include two applications of our result.
 The first is a general criterion for a set $\Lambda$ to be a zero set in a Toeplitz kernel generated by a unimodular and real-analytic symbol.
 This includes model and de Branges spaces.
 The second concerns the construction of a model space function $f$ which is majorized on the real-line by a given weight function $\omega$.
 This is in the theme of the Beurling-Malliavin majorant theorem which looks for weights which have a non-trivial minorant with Fourier spectrum contained in a fixed interval.
 We begin with some terminology.

 Let $H^{p}$ denote the Hardy space of the upper half-plane, $\mathbb{C}_{+}$, consisting of all analytic functions subject to the growth condition

 For $p = \infty$ we let $H^{\infty}$ denote the set of bounded analytic function in the upper half-plane.
-Functions in $H^{p}$ have non-tangential boundary limits Lebesgue almost-everywhere on the real line.
+Standard references for Hardy spaces include \cite{MR2261424} and \cite{MR1669574}.Functions in $H^{p}$ have non-tangential boundary limits Lebesgue almost-everywhere on the real line.
 We freely identify an $H^{p}$ function with its extension to the real-line.
 Moreover, the analytic function can be recovered from its boundary values by the means of the Poisson integral formula.